mrufaid/fruits/README.md

-Certainly!
-Here's a README file in markdown format for your GitHub repository:

-# USA Housing Image Classification
+# Fruits and Vegetables Image Classification

-This project involves creating a Convolutional Neural Network (CNN) model to classify images of houses into different categories.
-The dataset used in this project contains images of houses from various categories, and the goal is to train a model to classify them accurately.
+This project involves creating a Convolutional Neural Network (CNN) model to classify images of fruits an vegetables into different categories.
+The dataset used in this project contains images of fruits an vegetables from various categories, and the goal is to train a model to classify them accurately.

 ## Getting Started